edcarp/introduction-to-conda-for-data-scientists/_episodes/05-configuration.md

 ## Configuration

 Conda has a number of configuration setting which control how it performs.
-To display and control these setting we can use the `config config` subcommand.
+To display and control these setting we can use the `conda config` subcommand.

 To display all configuration settings run the `config --show` subcommand :